 Descendants of emigrants visited their ancestors' community 300 years later

-A special visit to the Biebesheim Local History Museum attracted international interest: Leila and Brian Smith from Canada traveled to the community from which their emigrated almost 300 years ago museum's deputy director and genealogist, Thomas Schell , who arranged a personal tour of the museum for the Canadian guests.
+A special visit to the Biebesheim Local History Museum attracted international interest: Leila and Brian Smith from Canada traveled to the town from which their ancestors emigrated almost 300 years ago .
+Through an internet connection, Leila Smith had met the museum's deputy director and genealogist, Thomas Schell , who arranged a personal tour of the museum for the Canadian guests.

 One trail leads back to the year 1724